james-cranley/mail2do/README.md

-# mail2do
+# ✅mail2do

-**mail2do** is an automated pipeline that converts actionable emails into Notion database tasks using IMAP, OpenAI, and the Notion API.
+**✅mail2do** is an automated pipeline that converts actionable emails into Notion database tasks using IMAP, OpenAI, and the Notion API.
-It is designed for users who want to triage their email inboxes and quickly capture action items as structured tasks in Notion, **with automatic deduplication and schema awareness**.
+It is designed for users who want to triage their email inboxes and quickly capture action items as structured tasks in Notion.

 ---